DidacDV/PRO2-PROJECT/README.md

 # PRACTICA PRO2
-Dedicated to the PRO2 project done with c++
+Dedicated to the PRO2 project done with c++ to practice Object Oriented Programming

 This whole project is a console program that aims to represent the performance of interconnectated processors, all the specifics can be read at "Enunciat".